mrgaurav81/Tele-bots-/README.md

 ## Affiliate Bot

-`affiliate_bot` contains a simple Telegram bot that analyses a product image using the [DeepAI](https://deepai.org) image recognition API and returns an Amazon search link with your affiliate tag.
+`affiliate_bot` contains a simple Telegram bot that can analyse a product image using the [DeepAI](https://deepai.org) image recognition API or accept a text description.
+In both cases it returns an Amazon search link with your affiliate tag.

 ### Setup